ylhyra/ylhyra_content/data/Tweets/Branddís/Crossfit.md

       },
       "s_177k10": {
-        "meaning": "I asked her whether that wasn't a little bit coarse/obscene.", "note": "This is a pun, \"grófur\" word has two meaning so it can refer to the sandpaper being coarse and her behavior being obscene."
+        "meaning": "I asked her whether that wasn't a little bit coarse/obscene.", "note": "This is a pun: the word `grófur` has two meanings, so it can refer both to the sandpaper being coarse and to her behavior being obscene."
       }
     },
     "words": {